denten-books/plain-text/main.md

 The soap-opera effect suggests a few questions for the media scholar.
 First, it challenges the easy equivalence between "digital" and "discrete" properties of the medium so often evoked in the critical literature.
-Another mechanism must be in play here, since, contrary to accepted intuition, the digital format is the one that more closely approaches the continual nature of observed phenomenon.
-Under closer examination, film, usually discussed in the context of analog formats, appears to be in some aspects the more discrete medium compared to video and digital.
+Another mechanism must be in play here, since, contrary to accepted intuition, film (the more discrete format of representation) is the one that more closely approaches the analog (continuous) nature of observed phenomenon.
+Under closer examination, film, usually discussed in the context of analog formats, appears to be in some aspects more digital than digital, that is the more fragmentary and discrete medium compared to digital video.

 Second, it seems that the very material properties involved in our understanding of "digital" and "analog" formats are also implicated in higher